“I am better off with vegetables at the bottom of my garden than with all the fairies of the Midsummer Night’s Dream.”

 - 2–3 cups mixed greens (not too many, the broccoli is the focus of this salad)

-- 3 Tbsp. whole grain mustard (AIP stage 1 reintro)
+- 3 Tbsp. brown mustard (AIP stage 1 reintro)

 - 2 Tbsp. extra virgin olive oil

 - 2 Tbsp. raw honey